littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v5.6 (??/??/??) - NAMEHERE (3.8) Update
+v5.6 (05/??/23) - Gemini (3.8) Update
--Fixed what was needed for compatibility with Stellaris 3.8 (NAMEHERE) -Updated compat version number.
+-Fixed what was needed for compatibility with Stellaris 3.8 (Gemini) -Updated compat version number.
--Added councilors for all non-gestatlt civics.
+-Added councilors for all non-gestalt civics.
 -Royal Proclamation of Justice now has an option for resetting policy cooldowns finally!
 -"Crusader" governments can be enabled by Crusader Spirit civic.
 --Crusader Kingdom: Crusader Spirit is an option along with Chivalry and Feudal Realm.